 LOS ANGELES--(BUSINESS WIRE)--

-Lundin Law PC , a shareholder rights firm, announces a class action lawsuit against Signet Jewelers Limited (“Signet” or the “Company”) (SIG) concerning possible violations of federal securities laws between August 29, 2013 and February 27, 2017 inclusive (the “Class Period”).
-Investors who purchased or otherwise acquired shares during the Class Period should contact the firm by the May 30, 2017 lead plaintiff motion deadline.
+Lundin Law PC, a shareholder rights firm, announces the filing of a class action lawsuit against Sunrun Inc. (“Sunrun” or the “Company”) (RUN) concerning possible violations of federal securities laws between September 16, 2015 through May 2, 2017 inclusive (the “Class Period”).
+Investors who purchased or otherwise acquired shares during the Class Period should contact the firm prior to the July 3, 2017 lead plaintiff motion deadline.

 No class has been certified in the above action yet.
 Until a class is certified, you are not considered represented by an attorney.
 You may also choose to do nothing and be an absent class member.

-Lundin Law PC was established by Brian Lundin, a securities litigator based in Los Angeles dedicated to upholding the rights of shareholders.
+Lundin Law PC was established by Brian Lundin, a securities litigator based in Los Angeles dedicated to upholding shareholders’ rights.

 This press release may be considered Attorney Advertising in some jurisdictions under the applicable law and ethical rules.